CDMO biologics GMP certified

 Science news

-Read what’s happening in the world of biologics.
+Read what’s happening in the world of biologics CDMO.

 This year’s Nobel prize in physiology or medicine has been awarded to Victor Ambros and Gary Ruvkun who discovered microRNAs (miRNAs) and elucidated their role in regulating gene expression.
 MicroRNAs are a class of small RNA molecules that reduce the expression of specific genes by binding to and disrupting their corresponding mRNAs.
 This regulation of gene expression pattern by miRNAs plays a key role in driving cell differentiation and determining cell fate.
 The discoveries of this year’s Nobel laureates are likely to pave the way for novel cancer therapies.